michaelthecsguy/GraphicJet/README.md

 # GraphicJet
-Modified Google BigQuery QuickStart Java Client for Personal and put some fixes for querying the most active actor in gitHub public sample data set.
+Modified Google BigQuery QuickStart Java Client during the interview and put some fixes for querying the most active actor in gitHub public sample data set.

 ## Quick Start
 To build: